LUNAProject22/CLIPSitu/README.md

-# Clip Embeddings for Role Prediction in the IMSitu Dataset
+# ClipSitu: Effectively Leveraging CLIP for Conditional Predictions in Situation Recognition
 This project contains code for training and evaluating several models for predicting roles based on Clip embeddings of images and verbs, using the IMSitu dataset.

 ## Dataset